Complete these important steps right away to ensure you are ready to be a #FutureGopher!

-- If you have completed a GED program, provide an official copy of your GED certificate.
+- If you have completed a GED program, you will need to provide an official copy of your GED certificate.

 - If you have obtained an Associate of Arts degree from a U.S. college, submit your final transcript with completion of an Associate of Arts degree listed on the document.
 Note: We may not accept Associate of Science degrees as satisfying our high school graduation requirements.

-If you do not complete this requirement by the stated deadline, you will have a MD hold placed on your account, which prevents you from registering for classes.
+If you do not complete this requirement by the stated deadline, you will have a MD hold placed on your account, which will prevent you from registering for classes.

 Submit Official Final College/University Transcripts